solidrock-technology/docs/docs/guide/bundles.md

 # Time Restricted

 This option enables a 30-minute inactivity timer while the bundle is in an unpaid order.
-More information about time-resricted items can be found [here](/guide/tickets/time-restricted-items.md).
+More information about time-restricted items can be found [here](/guide/tickets/time-restricted-items.md).

 ::: tip
 If a bundle contains time-restricted tickets or extras then the bundle becomes time-restricted as well.